Cú Choigríche Ó Duibhgeannáin

 Cú Choigríche Ó Duibhgeannáin (fl.
-1627–1636), also styled Peregrine Ó Duibhgeannáin or Peregrine O'Duignan, was an Irish historian and chronicler.
+1627–1636), anglicised Peregrine O'Duignan, was an Irish historian and chronicler.

-Born Cú Coigriche mac Tuathal Ó Duibhgeannáin, about or after 1590, his name was Latinized to Pereginus (anglicized Peregrine) when he took holy orders in the Franciscan Order based at Leuven, now in Belgium.
+He is best known for being one of the "Four Masters" - the authors of the historical chronicle Annals of the Four Masters.

+Name

 Cú Coigriche (also Cuchogry) means "hound [or hero] of the neighbouring [or foreign] land."
+Upon taking holy orders in the Franciscan Order of Leuven, his name was latinised to Pereginus.

+Early life

+Ó Duibhgeannáin was born about or after 1590.
+His father was Tuathal Buidhe Ó Duibhgeannáin, of Castlefore, County Leitrim.

-His family, the Clan Uí Dhuibhgeannáin, were professional historians from Annaly, many of whom had crossed the Shannon and practised their art in Connacht.
+His family, the clan Uí Dhuibhgeannáin, were professional historians from Annaly, many of whom had crossed the Shannon and practised their art in Connacht.
 Here the Ó Duibhgeannains set up a bardic college at Kilronan, near Lough Key in northern County Roscommon.

+The "Four Masters"

-Nothing is known of his life and activities until he began working with Cú Choigcríche Ó Cléirigh and Fearfeasa Ó Maoilchonaire under the direction of Brother Mícheál Ó Cléirigh about 1627.
+Around 1627, he began working with Cú Choigcríche Ó Cléirigh and Fearfeasa Ó Maol Chonaire under the direction of Brother Mícheál Ó Cléirigh.
 In that year Ó Cléirigh was sent from his mother house at Leuven to Ireland to collect Irish literary, historical and chronological material in danger of being lost.
 These materials were assembled into a number of compilations, the most famous being the Annals of the Four Masters.

-Nothing is known of Peregrine Ó Duibhgeannáin's life after 1636, the year the annals was completed.
-It is entirely likely that he returned to Leuven with Brother Mícheál.
-A slight possibility exists that he remained in Ireland, as a copy of the annals was being used in the town of Galway by Dubhaltach MacFhirbhisigh in the late 1640s.
-It may not be coincidental that a kinsman of Ó Duibhgeannáin, Daibhidh Ó Duibhgheannáin was living and working in Connemara at least as early as 1651.
+In 1636, the year Annals was completed, it is likely Ó Duibhgeannáin returned to Leuven with Mícheál Ó Cléirigh.
+It is possible that he remained in Ireland, as a copy of the annals was being used in the town of Galway by Dubhaltach MacFhirbhisigh in the late 1640s.
+It may not be coincidental that a kinsman of Ó Duibhgeannáin, Daibhidh Ó Duibhgheannáin ("lame David") was living and working in Connemara at least as early as 1651.